 In recent years, there has been a significant shift toward disk-based backup in terms of media used as targets by data protection solutions.
 In today’s tremendously virtualized enterprise datacenters, disk-based backups have provided the speed, flexibility, and security that have enabled organizations to become more agile in protecting virtual infrastructure.
 This has allowed drastic reductions in RTOs (recovery time objectives) while moving RPOs (recovery point objectives) much closer to current data points.

 Traditional backups generated by legacy data protection solutions have primarily targeted tape as the backup storage medium of choice.
 However, many modern data protection solutions enable you to target both disk and tape.
-What are the benefits of supporting both disk and tape in today’s virtualized climate?
 While disk-based backups certainly hold many strengths, there are still strong use cases for tape as a backup medium in modern enterprise datacenters.
-In this post, we weigh the advantages of VM backup to tape and disk.
+In this post, we will look at advantages and disadvantages as well as use cases of performing backup to tape and disk-based backups.

 VM Backup to Tape

 When comparing use cases of backups to tape vs. disk-based backups, tape offers several advantages:

 - Long-term storage or archival data at infinite scale

 Even though the price per gigabyte for hard drives has dropped significantly in recent years, the price of today’s tape media is hard to compete with – LTO-7 cartridges cost roughly one cent per gigabyte.
 This makes tape an extremely cost-effective solution for the high-density storage requirements of today’s multi-terabyte/petabyte environments.